Bode (river): Waterfalls

 The waterfalls in the Harz are not high.
 The Upper Bode Falls (Obere Bode-Fall) on the Warme Bode are really a fast-flowing stream (Sturzbach) with small steps about 1 metre in height.
 Likewise the Lower Bode Falls (Untere Bode-Fall) on the Warme Bode is simply ledge of similar height.

 The Bodekessel in the Bode Gorge is a former step in a large hollow, that was reduced in height in 1798 from 2 metres to 1 metre by explosive.
 The fourth waterfall is in the Kästental.

 Course

 The Bode winds its way between Treseburg and Thale through a 10 km long, narrow valley, the Bode Gorge.
 Today, the valley is a nature reserve.
 The Bode Gorge and its villages are the primary setting for Theodor Fontane’s novel, Cécile.

 The river then crosses the Harz Foreland in a curving and, in places, diked and canalised, course until it discharges into the Saale at Nienburg.
 Important Bode tributaries are the Selke and the Holtemme.

 Other towns on the Bode river are Quedlinburg, Wegeleben, Gröningen, Oschersleben, Hadmersleben, Egeln and Staßfurt.

 The Bode gorge north of Thale is now a protected area.

+Catchment area and tributaries

+The catchment area of the Bode ist about 3000 km² in area.
+Important tributaries within the Harz are the Rappbode and the Luppbode.
+The Rappbode is impounded at Wendefurth by the Rappbode Dam.
+At the northern end of the reservoir the Rappbode joins the Bode which is also impounded by the Wendefurth Dam.
+Other tributaries are the Goldbach, the Holtemme and the largest one, the Selke.